delosis/cusp-data-processing/README.md

 ### Inter-Year Matching

 1. **Matching Process**

    - Uses separate fields for Y2 and Y3 matches (Y2AutoMatch, Y3AutoMatch)
    - Matches are stored in the same data structure as the original records
    - Original IDs are preserved in their respective years
    - **Note: Matching is forward-only - a participant in Year 3 will not be matched with their earlier timepoints, but their earlier timepoints will be linked to it**
    - Matching is based on:
-     - School ID (if present)
+     - School ID (if present, with enhanced DSS handling)
-     - Name similarity (with fuzzy matching)
+     - Name similarity (with advanced fuzzy matching)
      - Date of birth
      - Gender
      - Time window between records

 2. **Time Windows**

    - Time windows are strictly defined for different matching scenarios:
      - Duplicate detection: -10 to +10 days
      - Year 2 matching: 150 to 551 days (approximately 5-18 months)
      - Year 3 matching: 550 to 950 days (approximately 18-31 months)

-   - Name matching uses adaptive string distance:
+3. **Advanced Name Matching Algorithm**

+   - **Name Permutation Generation**: Creates multiple variations of each name:
+     - Full name (as entered)
+     - First name + Last name
+     - First name only
+     - Last name only
+     - Various middle name combinations (first+middle+last, first+last_middle+last, etc.)
+   - **Dual Distance Metrics**: Uses both Damerau-Levenshtein and Jaro-Winkler distances
+     - Jaro-Winkler similarity threshold: >0.85 (prioritizes high similarity)
-     - Distance threshold is 1/4 of first name length (minimum 0.1)
+     - Damerau-Levenshtein distance: Dynamic threshold based on name length (25% of shorter name, minimum 1)
-     - Uses Damerau-Levenshtein distance with weighted operations:
-       - Deletions and insertions: 0.5 weight
-       - Substitutions and transpositions: 1.0 weight
+   - **Comprehensive Matching**: Tests all permutations of source name against all permutations of target names
+   - **Best Match Selection**: Selects the match with the lowest overall distance
+   - **Quality Reporting**: Reports both the match found and the "plausible pool" count

+4. **Enhanced School ID Matching**

+   - Standard school ID matching (case-insensitive, trimmed)
+   - Special handling for DSS schools: matches any DSS school with any other DSS school
+   - Maintains school consistency within matches

-3. **Unexpected Delays**
+5. **Unexpected Delays**

    - Matches with date discrepancies are saved to a separate review file when:
      - Year 2 matches: Testing dates differ by more than 30 days from expected 1-year interval
      - Year 3 matches: Testing dates differ by more than 30 days from expected 2-year interval